JoeHowarth/SimKit/stitchlands/docs/architecture.md

   - Extract relevant components/resources into canonical containers.
   - Sort by typed IDs (or coordinates for tiles), serialize in a canonical form, and hash (SHA‑256).
   - Paired with golden hashes stored next to scenarios for deterministic integration tests and future save/load.
+  - Round-trip support: the same serializable snapshot struct is used for extraction and for loading back into a world.

 Typed ID specifics
 - Newtypes (examples): `struct PawnId(pub u64); struct TaskId(pub u64); struct ItemId(pub u64); struct BlueprintId(pub u64); struct ZoneId(pub u64); struct BedId(pub u64);`